liferacer333/liferacer333/Readme.md

 <h1 align="center">About</h1>

 **I am a Python developer and Cybersecurity Enthusiast based in Hyderabad, India.
 Pursuing Bachelor of Technology in the stream of Computer Science and Engineering from Scient Institute of Technology.
-I'm very passionate about improving my coding skills & developing applications & websites.
-Love to Automate Things 🤖🦾💻**
+I'm very passionate about improving my coding skills & developing applications & websites.**

-**I have powerful computer science knowledge and am eager to learn more concepts and deep dive into computer science tracks.
-Good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem Solving skills.
-I practiced competitive programming a lot in college and enjoyed competing with my colleagues and mentors and participating in many programming competitions.**
+**Love to Automate Things 🤖🦾💻**

 **I am passionating about learning Cybersecurity, Back-End technologies, DevOps, Virtualization, and Cloud Computing.**